WJakubowsk/StudentsDataHack2022/README.md

 Problem:
-- price prediction for holidays rent in six cities in USA
+- Predicting rent prices for holiday stay in properties located in  six cities in USA